WWWalker's Outsourcing

 job than a basic employee can.

 There is a very common attitude amongst bigger companies that a contractor is the same as an employee except that the contractor pays the superannuation and Workers compensation.
 In other words, they get a dedicated employee they can fire at will and not have to pay any of his overheads.
 We are against this attitude or misconception.
 Why should we take all the risk and make the bigger guy richer with no benefit to our business?
 It is unjust but very common.
-We have built up our own inhouse infrastructure and development techniques to protect us from the evil effects of this abuse of power.
-I believe we are gradually clawing back the impact of bigger companies using their might to be overlords to us.
+We have built up our own inhouse infrastructure and development techniques to protect us from the downward effects of power.
+I believe we are gradually clawing back the impact of bigger companies on us.
 We are getting

-stronger each time we are kicked down and get up again and are becoming more flexible, agile, resilient and tough to outrun their devastation and prosper in spite of bad attitudes or ignorance from bigger companies to our little business who try to exploit or destroy us for their own advantage.
+stronger each time we are pushed down and get up again and are becoming more flexible, agile, resilient and tough to outrun devastation and prosper in spite of bad attitudes or ignorance from bigger companies to our little business who have tried to exploit or destroy us for their own advantage.
+Not all big business are this bad, but we seem to have had a high proportion of bad big customers so have grown wary.

 We offer service at two levels: